Al-Nasir Muhammad Mosque: Sultan al-Nasir Muhammad ibn Qalawun

-The Mosque’s early days
+Early history

 Around 1318, when the mosque was completed, the Sultan al-Nasir used it for his daily prayer.
 A side room enclosed by intricate iron work served as a private place of thought for the busy sultan.
 The call to prayer was broadcast to the North where the palace troops would be able to hear it.
 Perhaps unique in all of history, the funds to build this mosque exceeded its actual costs.
 These funds were used to buy more land and shops to support the mosque making it one of the wealthiest institutions in the city.

 Both the financial stability and the Sultan’s own prestige made the Citadel Mosque a desirable place to work.
 To decide who would get the job, the Sultan called before him all the muezzins, preachers, and readers in the city to come before him and preach.
 Thus, the king got to pick the best and brightest religious leaders to serve in his mosque.

-The Mosque after British Conquest
+After British conquest

 When the British arrived in Cairo, the Mosque on the Citadel was well past its days of honor where it was the sultan’s choice place to meditate.
 When Ottomans took over Cairo they ransacked the mosque and stripped it of much of its marble paneling.
 Areas between the entrances grand columns were plastered to form the walls of prison cells and storage rooms.

-Being an amateur archeologist, C.M.
-Watson of the British army asked his commanding officer, Captain William Freeman for permission to start repairs on the mosque.
+Being an amateur archeologist, Charles Moore Watson of the British army asked his commanding officer, Captain William Freeman for permission to start repairs on the mosque.
 Permission was granted and Watson used prisoners to tear out the plaster walls.
 He succeeded in clearing out the southern and eastern walls, but was afraid the northern and western walls were needed to support the roof.

-Mosque today
+Modern history

-The Mosque of the Citadel is similar to how it looked in the 1300 though many repairs have been made.
+The mosque of the citadel is similar to how it looked in the 1300 though many repairs have been made.
 It is open to the public though infrequently visited by tourists.
 The parts of the building relying on plastered walls have been reinforced.
 There have also been attempts to restore the light-blue color of the ceiling.